zachary-chiodini/Unit-Perceptron-Regression/README.md

 </p>
 <p align="justify">
     The "perceptron.py" module contains some basic optimization methods in its learning algorithm.
-    If the data is not too large, it can train most linear data models in a timely manner after finding an optimal value for <i>r</i> and a sufficient value for <i>h</i>.
+    If the data is not too large, it can train most linear data models in a timely manner, after an optimal value for <i>r</i> and a sufficient value for <i>h</i> is found.
     However, mileage may vary.
     Refer to additional learning optimization algorithms if a sufficient value for <i>h</i> cannot be achieved.
 </p>